-The fifth and sixth characters indicate the year (00).
-The seventh character, "X," indicates the variable is edited/imputed.
+The fifth and sixth characters indicate the year (01).
+The seventh character, "X", indicates the variable is edited/imputed.

-For example, DVSF00X is the edited/imputed amount paid by self or family for 2000 dental expenditures.
+For example, DVSF01X is the edited/imputed amount paid by self or family for 2001 dental expenditures.

-2.5 File Contents
+2.6 File Contents

-2.5.1 Survey Administration Variables
+2.6.1 Survey Administration Variables

-2.5.1.1 Person Identifiers (DUID, PID, DUPERSID)
+2.6.1.1 Person Identifiers (DUID, PID, DUPERSID)

 The dwelling unit ID (DUID) is a five-digit random number assigned after the case was sampled for MEPS.
 The three-digit person number (PID) uniquely identifies each person within the dwelling unit.
 The eight-character variable DUPERSID uniquely identifies each person represented on the file and is the combination of the variables DUID and PID.
-For detailed information on dwelling units and families, please refer to the documentation for the 2000 Full Year Population Characteristics File.
+For detailed information on dwelling units and families, please refer to the documentation for the 2001 Full Year Population Characteristics File.

-2.5.1.2 Record Identifiers (EVNTIDX, FFEEIDX)
+2.6.1.2 Record Identifiers (EVNTIDX, FFEEIDX)

-EVNTIDX uniquely identifies each dental event (i.e., each record on the dental file) and is the variable required to link dental events to data files containing details on prescribed medicines (MEPS 2000 Prescribed Medicines file).
-For details on linking see Section 5.0 or the MEPS 2000 Appendix File, HC-051I.
+EVNTIDX uniquely identifies each dental event (i.e., each record on the dental file) and is the variable required to link dental events to data files containing details on prescribed medicines (MEPS 2001 Prescribed Medicines file).
+For details on linking see Section 5.0 or the MEPS 2001 Appendix File, HC-059I.

-FFEEIDX is a constructed variable that uniquely identifies a flat fee group, that is, all events that were part of a flat fee payment situation.
+FFEEIDX is a constructed variable that uniquely identifies a flat fee group, that is, all events that were part of a flat fee payment.
 For example, a charge for orthodontia is typically covered in a flat fee arrangement where all visits are covered under one flat fee dollar amount.
 These events would have the same value for FFEEIDX.
-FFEEIDX identifies a flat fee payment situation that was identified using information from the Household Component.
+FFEEIDX identifies a flat fee payment that was identified using information from the Household Component.

-2.5.1.3 Record Indicator (EVENTRN)
+2.6.1.3 Round Indicator (EVENTRN)

 EVENTRN indicates the round in which the dental event was reported.
-Please note: Rounds 3 (partial), 4, and 5 are associated with MEPS survey data collected from Panel 4.
-Likewise, Rounds 1, 2, and 3 (partial) are associated with data collected from Panel 5.
+Please note: Rounds 3 (partial), 4, and 5 are associated with MEPS survey data collected from Panel 5.
+Likewise, Rounds 1, 2, and 3 (partial) are associated with data collected from Panel 6.

-2.5.2 Dental Event Variables
+2.6.2 Dental Event Variables